Rt Hon Lord Ryder of Wensum OBE (Chairman)

 Kristen Eshak Weldon

-Kristen Eshak Weldon is a Senior Managing Director of The Blackstone Group and is co-head of the Hedge Fund Solutions Group’s London office.
-Before joining Blackstone in 2004, Ms. Eshak Weldon worked at J.P.
+Kristen Eshak Weldon is the Head of Food Innovation and Downstream Strategy at Louis Dreyfus Company.
+Prior to joining LDC in 2019, Kristen was a Senior Managing Director of The Blackstone Group and was co-head of the Hedge Fund Solutions Group’s London office.
+Before joining Blackstone in 2004, she worked at J.P.
 Morgan in New York and London.
-Ms. Eshak Weldon is a founding and current Board member of 100 Women in Hedge Funds, London.
-Ms. Eshak Weldon studied Finance and International Business at Georgetown University and is married with two children.
+She was a founding Board member of 100 Women in Hedge Funds, London.
+Kristen studied Finance and International Business at Georgetown University, has a Masters in Strategy and Leadership from London Business School and is married with two children.

 Mark Seldon FCA